 Then how many continents are there?

-Well, I don’t really agree with any of the mainstream systems… The seven-continent system doesn’t pass the smell test because Europe and Asia are indisputably one continent.
-They would be better thought of as regions, like Sub-Saharan Africa, Central America, etc.
+Well, I don’t really agree with any of the mainstream systems… The seven-continent system doesn’t pass the smell test because Europe and Asia are indisputably one continent, with Eurasia consisting of more than 55 million square kilometers (21 million square miles), or around 36.2% of the Earth’s total land area.
+They would be better thought of as very large regions, something like Sub-Saharan Africa, Central Asia, etc.

 The conventional six continent system doesn’t make sense either because they consider America to be one continent but then Europe and Asia are two… Nope, you are already contradicting yourself.